Loudness Analyzer & Normalizer

 |EBU R128 S1||false||true||true||true||false||0||-1.0||-23||-18||0||-22.5||-23.5|

-At the lower end of the window is a Conformity Analysis folding info panel that is opened by clicking its title, and indicating, for each of the presets above, if the corrected gain would fit the required values:
+At the lower right end of the window is a Conformity Analysis info panel indicating, for each of the presets above, if the corrected gain would fit the required values:

 - ✖: the signal is too loud